 Venice is beautiful, but unfortunately, you’re not the only person who thinks so.
 Be prepared for a gorgeous yet crowded experience with a lot of tourists running around.
 It may seem like everywhere you go is full of people, especially between 10 a.m. and 3 p.m. when the cruise ships pull in and take their passengers on shore for excursions to the museums in the Piazza San Marco.

 The further away you go from San Marco square the fewer people you’ll see.
 Get lost in the small streets to feel like a local.
 In the residential quarter around the Ormesini and Sensa canals at the northern end of Cannaregio you can still enjoy a real slice of genuine Venetian life.

 I had an opportunity to visit the Basilica of San Marco after-hours tour with Walks of Italy.
 I can’t recommend this tour enough as there were only 10 of us in the entire church.
 We didn’t have to rush anywhere, and we also could explore the catacombs.

 The tour is obviously more expensive than the regular admission.
 It only opened to our small group arranged by the Walks of Italy.
 As my guide explained during the day being the church feels like being in a sardine can because everyone is pushed together side by side.
 Not to mention the enormous line outside.

 What’s the first thing people think about when they hear about Venice?
 Gondolas!
 As I explained in my other post, gondolas cost 80 euros for half an hour as they are regulated by the city.
 There’s no arguing over the price.
-If you’re not willing to spend that much on a short gondola ride take a local boat.
-It looks like a gondola, but costs next to nothing.
+Unless you prebooked your gondola online, then it’s cheaper.

 Avoid eating pizza in Venice